Morrigan

 “Here,” Declan said, holding it out to him.
 It was already full of frothy ale.

 “That’s why you’re my brother!”
 Cathal snatched the wooden mug from him with a chortle and began to guzzle the beer down.
 However, he paused when he saw Declan wasn’t joining him.
-“What is it this time, Declan?” he groaned.
+“What is it this time, Declan?” he sighed.

 “Declan?”
 Cathal repeated, nudging his younger brother with his elbow.